No, really — science is shit, etymologically speaking. But we’ll get to that later.

 Sometimes, syncope yields new words.
 This is where it gets fun – at least for me.
 Here:

 - jettison ⇒ jetsam

-Back-formations – When we derive other parts of speech from the original word.
+Back-formations – When we derive a new word (usually a different part of speech) from the original.

 A prime example is donate.
 This is a relatively new contrivance.
 The noun donation existed in English far longer than the convenient verb we designed after it.
 I guess people grew tired of saying “make a donation” all the time.
 That’s all well and good.

 Here’s where the process becomes problematic – sometimes we create unnecessary or superfluous back-formations.